 Board of Directors

-The Goodis Center currently has 2 vacancies on the Board of Directors.
-For information on the vacancies, please view our information on how to get involved.
+The Goodis Center currently has a vacancy on the Board of Directors.
+Please view our information on how to get involved to learn more.

 Staff, Interns, and Volunteers